mickfuzz/phd4/_posts/2022-8-8-Game_Making_and_Coding_Fluency_in_Primary_Computing_Context.md

 ### Supporting Resource 1: Phaser and Glitch.com

-Similar resources exist for text-based coding using the Phaser framework.
-The resources use screenshots of the glitch.com code playground.
-The resources include:
+The following resources exist for text-based coding using the Phaser javascript framework.
+While other programming environments can be used, these resources are based on learners using the glitch.com code playground website.

-* A splash page for Phaser / Glitch resources.
+* A splash page for Phaser / Glitch.com resources.
 This contains links to print outs, tutorials and activities - https://glitch-game-makers-manual.glitch.me/
-* An interactive starting template and grid of game design patterns - https://ggc-examples.glitch.me/
+* An interactive starting template and grid of game design patterns that learners can add to the incomplete template - https://ggc-examples.glitch.me/

 ### Supporting Resource 2: 3M & MakeCode Arcade

-The application of the 3M model applied using the MakeCode Arcade software is available online as part of a collaborative online documentation repository including a template of a broken game to fix, printable cards offering quick changes to core design patterns, printable documents which describe game design patterns detail how to implement them, a map of learning dimensions learners are likely to encounter when making games and a five-week course adaptable by teachers.
+The application of the 3M model applied using the MakeCode Arcade software is available online as part of a collaborative online documentation repository.
+The resource includes a template of a broken game to fix, printable cards offering quick changes to core design patterns, printable documents which describe game design patterns and steps of how to implement them, a map of learning dimensions that learners are likely to encounter when making games, and an adaptable five-week course of activities.
 All of these resources are available at https://mickfuzz.github.io/makecode-platformer-101

 <!-- * A broken game to fix and printable cards offering quick changes to core design patterns.
 This is the starting activity.[^12]
 * An online interactive grid of all game design patterns which link to more detailed step by step implementation instructions.[^13]